 Human Consciousness and yoga: Balancing the interactive mind

 The wonderful sequence of yoga has subliminal interrelation with the nature of consciousness.
-Even though the yoga starts its practice from body, it ultimately targets to the attainment of the true nature of the self which means to say that one becomes able to understand the crux of consciousness.
-For complete well-being of our life, the harmony and congruence of body, mind and soul seems to be highly important in yogic perspective.
+Even though the yoga starts its practice from the body, it ultimately targets the attainment of the true nature of the self which means to say that one becomes able to understand the crux of consciousness.
+For the complete well-being of our life, the harmony and congruence of body, mind, and soul seem to be highly important in yogic perspective.

 The book named Human Consciousness and Yogic Science by Dr. Kamakhya Kumar and Dr. Ajay Bhardwaj mentions in the introduction of the book regarding the types of consciousness.
 It mentions that yogis and mystics have categorized consciousness into seven stage or steps.
-Generally human being can experience three stages; waking, sleeping and dreaming.
-In meditation one can experience the transcendental consciousness which is called Turiya, the fourth stage of consciousness.
-When the fourth state called Turiya concurs with the first three states, it becomes fifth state; expansion of I-consciousness to merge with cosmic consciousness.
-At the sixth state one sees God in everything and everything which is called God-consciousness.
+Generally, the human being can experience three stages; waking, sleeping and dreaming.
+In meditation, one can experience the transcendental consciousness which is called Turiya, the fourth stage of consciousness.
+When the fourth state called Turiya concurs with the first three states, it becomes the fifth state; expansion of I-consciousness to merge with cosmic consciousness.
+At the sixth state, one sees God in everything and everything which is called God-consciousness.
 The seventh one is the state where exists the coherence inside and outside in the form of unity consciousness.

-The book also pens the view on consciousness which is apprehended as non-physical unit which differs the four basic fundamentals of orthodox science; space, time, energy and matter.
-It is existed with self-sufficient entity of creation.
+The book also opens the view of consciousness which is apprehended as a non-physical unit which differs the four basic fundamentals of orthodox science; space, time, energy and matter.
+It has existed with a self-sufficient entity of creation.

 The Relation between Yoga and Human Consciousness

-Swami Niranjanananda Saraswati speaks on Yoga and Expansion of Consciousness that consciousness and energy both are existed in human beings.
+Swami Niranjanananda Saraswati speaks on Yoga and Expansion of Consciousness that consciousness and energy both exist in human beings.
 He mentions the example of a lame person and blind person.
-He compares lame person with energy and the blind person with consciousness.
-Without the support of the consciousness energy can do nothing and vice versa.
-In spite of having dynamic quality, energy can’t move without the cognition, awareness and consciousness.
+He compares the lame person with energy and the blind person with consciousness.
+Without the support of the consciousness, energy can do nothing and vice versa.
+In spite of having dynamic quality, energy can’t move without the cognition, awareness, and consciousness.
 Similarly, consciousness can’t move without the support of the energy even though it has the ability to see.
-Both are reciprocal and complementary for each other.
+Both are reciprocal and complimentary for each other.
 He further states that prana is cosmic energy and consciousness is evolving energy.
-Swamji explains the mind as extension of cosmic consciousness.
+Swamiji explains the mind as an extension of cosmic consciousness.
 Everything is experienced by the mind either it is happiness, joy, sorrow, philosophy or ideas.
-The desires, dream and destination are set by the mind and body becomes the medium to work on them while applying the senses as tools to achieve the goals.
-The understanding of mind as the expansion of cosmic consciousness is the fundamental understanding of yoga.
+The desires, dream, and destination are set by the mind and body to become the medium to work on them while applying the senses as tools to achieve the goals.
+The understanding of the mind as the expansion of cosmic consciousness is the fundamental understanding of yoga.

-The subject of yoga combines body, mind and soul to create the balance in all these aspects.
+The subject of yoga combines body, mind, and soul to create the balance in all these aspects.
 Starting from the practice of physical postures and its practice for the well-being of physical body, yoga tends to maintain the balance in mental level.
-When the talks of mind comes, it has been divided into three types; tamasic, rajasic and sattwic.
-In the analysis of Swami Niranjanananda, Tamasic is referred as conditioned mind, rajasic is related to aggressive mind, and the sattwic is concerned to balanced mind.
+When the talks of mind come, it has been divided into three types; tamasic, rajasic and sattvic.
+In the analysis of Swami Niranjanananda, Tamasic is referred as conditioned mind, rajasic is related to aggressive mind, and the sattvic is concerned to the balanced mind.
 The real goal of yoga has been perceived as balancing the mind.
-The ability to observe the situation of external world and internal thoughts is the condition of balanced mind.
+The ability to observe the situation of the external world and internal thoughts is the condition of balanced mind.
 Balancing the interactive mind, one is led to the state of consciousness.